josharsh/OPython-Init/Lesson 1 - Introduction to Python/Introduction.md

 *   High-level
 *   Interpreted
 *   Large Community Support
-*   And many other reasons you will discover yourself while learning it.
+*   And many more reasons that you'll discover while learning.

 ## Downloading and Installing Python:

 You can download python from here: [https://www.python.org/downloads/](https://www.python.org/downloads/)

-For a detailed tutorial on installation refer here or any other site on the Internet: [https://realpython.com/installing-python/](https://realpython.com/installing-python/)
+For a detailed tutorial on installation refer to this or any other site on the Internet: [https://realpython.com/installing-python/](https://realpython.com/installing-python/)

 ## Python Capabilities: